FilippoMB/python-time-series-handbook/_sources/notebooks/00/knowledge_test.md

 **In a Reservoir with chaotic dynamics, what happens to two different initial states as time progresses?**
 - A) They converge to the same final state quickly.
-- B) They diverge from each other rapidly.
+- B) They eventually diverge from each other.
 - C) They stabilize at a midpoint between the two states.
-- D) They remain completely unaffected by each other.
+- D) The evolution of one state is completely independent from the evolution of the other.

 ```{admonition} Answer
 :class: note, dropdown